 In another endless season of rankings and scorecards, I continue to marvel at how often we measure everything except the things that seem to matter most for student learning.
 Too often, debates about education focus on the components: courses, books, majors, co-curricular activities, and strategic plans.

 In truth, at their core, colleges are bundles of people.
-The quality of an education is driven by the relationships that form, (or do not form), between them.
+The quality of education is driven by the relationships between them that form (or do not).
 Students get the deepest education from colleges that focus on getting the relationships right, particularly in three critical areas:

 1. The power of mentors:

 A great college experience starts with student-faculty relationships.
 As Dan Chambliss and Christopher Takacs write in their book, How College Works,

 The most valuable relationships students have with teachers are mentorships.
 These entail a significant personal and professional connection, lasting more than just one course or semester.
 They cannot simply be assigned, but neither do they happen just by accident.

 Mentorship happens when faculty, coaches, and staff take the time to care about students to connect with them.
 Mentors see themselves as catalysts for students, encouraging them to ask good questions, develop goals, and learn to achieve.
 In short, mentorship produces intellectual and ethical growth.
 It is central to the learning process.